fusioncharts/dev_centre_docs/chart-guide/chart-configurations/anchors-and-lines.md

 ## Customize Anchor Properties

-To customize the properties of the anchors, the following attributes are used:
+To customize anchor properties, use the following attributes:

 * Specify the number of sides using the `anchorSides` attribute to define the shape of the anchor.
 Set the value to `3` to draw the anchor shaped like a triangle.